 Our Governors meet twice a term to discuss school strategy and policies.
 We are also responsible for maintaining a Christian Ethos and embedding the school Mission Statement – Discovering Together, Fullness of Life: Confident in Christ, Captivated by Learning, Committed to Excellence.
 Additionally, all of our Governors enjoy coming into school on a regular basis and involve themselves in different aspects of school life.

 Our aim, as Governors, is to provide a safe, caring and nurturing environment where children are encouraged and challenged to reach their full potential.
-We are proud of our school and feel privileged to support Vincent Hampton and the staff in delivering a varied and stimulating education for our children.
+We are proud of our school and feel privileged to support Jenny Marshall and the staff in delivering a varied and stimulating education for our children.

-As a Voluntary Aided C of E school our Governing Body consists of representatives from the parents, the South Wilford church community, the Diocese, the Carters Foundation, the staff and the Local Authority.
+As a Church of England school our Governing Body consists of representatives from the parents, the South Wilford church community, the Diocese, the Carters Foundation, the staff and the Transform Trust.
 We also have an independent Clerk who is responsible for taking minutes of our meetings, and oversees our administration.
 Our Governors bring a wide range of skills and experience to the role.

 It is truly a privilege to be part of the highly skilled and dedicated team of professionals and volunteers here at South Wilford Primary School.
 The children and their learning experience are at the centre of all we do as Governors.

 If you have any concerns regarding a school matter the first point of contact is always the school staff, whether the class teacher, office manager, head of Key Stage or Head Teacher.
 However, if you think there is a matter that cannot be handled in this way we would encourage you to talk to one of us.
 We welcome all contact,whether it’s something you need assistance with or indeed a positive comment you would like to make and feed back through the Governors.
-Please see one of us personally (our individual details are all below) or email or email me or the Vice Chair.
+Please see one of us personally (our individual details are all below) or email me.

 Overall Responsibilities of the Governing Body